 What’s the rub about mats?

-If you’re the mom of a Goldendoodle, Poodle mix, or a long-haired dog, you’ve probably encountered a dog mat hiding behind a fluffy ear, underneath an “armpit,” or along the collar area.
-Even with consistent brushing, at-home grooming, or taking your fur baby for professional grooms, mats can happen.
+If you’re the mom of a Goldendoodle, Poodle mix, or a long-haired dog, you’ve probably encountered a nasty mat hiding behind a fluffy ear, underneath an “armpit,” under the hind legs, or along the collar area.

-So rather than pull your own hair out trying to tame the dog tangles, watch the video below for tips on how to use cornstarch for matted fur.
-Or read on for step-by-step instructions.
+Rather than pull your own hair out trying to tame the dog tangles, please watch the video below for my go-to tips on how to use cornstarch for matted fur.

 How to remove a dog mat using cornstarch